Vhaos/vhaos.dev/content/about.md

 # Hello there 👋

-My name is Kareem and this is a site where I write about computers, primarily posts sharing computer science concepts, tutorials, as well as various other development tips I stumble across.
+My name is Kareem and this is my coding blog primarily featuring posts sharing computer science concepts, tutorials, as well as various other development and software engineering tips I stumble across.

 I am also now actively looking for Software Engineering roles (preferably based within Greater London).
 Please feel more than welcome to get in touch at {{<fancylink href="mailto:kareemdaggash@gmail.com" label="kareemdaggash@gmail.com">}}.
 My experience includes: